Buddhism, battling warlords and booming industry have all played their part in Osaka’s story.

 As well as bringing a wealth of goods and knowledge, Osaka’s foreign visitors introduced Buddhism to the town, and the religion rapidly spread across Japan.

-In 645AD, Emperor Kotoku made Osaka his new capital, building Naniwanomiya Palace, the oldest palace in the country.
-The capital moved to Kyoto in 794, but by then Osaka was flourishing, with new temples popping up and a thriving cultural scene.
+In 645AD, Emperor Kotoku made Osaka his new capital, building Naniwa-no-Miya Palace, the oldest palace in the country.
+The capital moved to Asuka in 655AD and then later to Kyoto, but by then Osaka was flourishing, with new temples popping up and a thriving cultural scene.

 For much of the 14th century, wars ravaged Osaka.
-But the Ishiyama Honganji Temple, built in 1496, served to keep the warlords at bay.
+But the Ishiyama Honganji Temple, built in 1496 and constructed as a fortress, served to keep the warlords at bay.

 The entire town burnt to a cinder in 1615, but things calmed down after that and, though no longer the capital, Osaka began to prosper, sending rice and other foodstuffs to the rest of Japan.